Minimal functions on the random graph: Minimal binary functions

 We remark that the four possibilities correspond to the four binary operations $g$ on the two-element domain $\{E,N\}$ that are \emph{idempotent}, i.e., that satisfy that $g(E,E)=E$ and $g(N,N)=N$.

-\begin{defn} If $f: V^2 \rightarrow V$ behaves like $X$ on input $(\prec ,\prec )$ and like $Y$ on input $(\prec ,\succ )$, where $X,Y\in\{\max,\min, p_1,p_2\}$, then we say that $f$ is of \emph{type $X / Y$}. \end{defn}
+\begin{defn} If $f \colon V^2 \rightarrow V$ behaves like $X$ on input $(\prec ,\prec )$ and like $Y$ on input $(\prec ,\succ )$, where $X,Y\in\{\max,\min, p_1,p_2\}$, then we say that $f$ is of \emph{type $X / Y$}. \end{defn}

-Observe that in Proposition~\ref{prop:binaryBehaviourOnInputBLaBla}, we did not care about the fact that a canonical injection $f: V^2 \rightarrow V$ also behaves regularly with respect to the order: The latter implies, for example, that $f$ is either strictly increasing or decreasing with respect to the pointwise order.
+Observe that in Proposition~\ref{prop:binaryBehaviourOnInputBLaBla}, we did not care about the fact that a canonical injection $f \colon V^2 \rightarrow V$ also behaves regularly with respect to the order: The latter implies, for example, that $f$ is either strictly increasing or decreasing with respect to the pointwise order, i.e., $x_1\prec y_1$ and $x_2\prec y_2$ either always implies $f(x_1,x_2)\prec f(y_1,y_2)$, or it always implies $f(x_1,x_2)\succ f(y_1,y_2)$.
 Fix from now on any automorphism $\alpha$ of the graph $G$ that reverses the order on $V$.
 By applying $\alpha$ to $f$ if necessary, we may assume that $f$ is strictly increasing, which will be a tacit assumption from now on.
 Having that, one easily checks that $f$ satisfies one of the implications

 and